Csaba79-coder/tower-problem-space-state-representation-ai/README.md

 ## Description

-This project is a representation of the space state of a problem, in this case the 8-puzzle problem, using the A* algorithm.

-## Solution

-- in Java 20 maven based project

 > **The Tower of Problem, as addressed in the Milton Friedman University's course,**
 > is successfully solved through the application of space state representation.
 This
 > involves a strategic approach to representing and navigating the possible states of